 Cloud computing and social networks have created a situation where people are always looking for more information.
 Ask a question in a group, and someone will google the answer on their phone.

 This increased connectivity has provided many advantages for technology in education.
 Some of these items are real benefits, and others may be considered disadvantages.

-- Students Prepare for Future Technology.– Technology changes at an ever changing rate.
+- Students Prepare for Future Technology.– Technology changes at an ever-changing rate.
 Cell phones were considered a luxury just a few years ago, but now they are a part of everyday life.
-The mobile devices of today have as much if not more computing power than full desktop computers did in the early 2000’s.
+The mobile devices of today have as much if not more computing power than full desktop computers did in the early 2000s.
 Every year the mobile devices become more powerful and will soon replace desktop computers.
 With the move towards cloud computing, it is no longer necessary to have large amounts of storage on a device.
 This allows teachers to deliver instruction right to student’s phones through the use of such apps such as Office 365 or Google Apps.
 Faculty can be more reactive to student needs and deliver more personalized instruction as each student can have an individualized study plan.

 - Classroom Flexibility – Since students are learning more from interaction with technology such as MyMath Lab, the students can learn at their pace.
-This provides the faculty member with time to help students who may be struggling with a concept while allowing the more advanced students to work at a faster pace.
+This flexibility provides the faculty member with time to help students who may be struggling with a concept while allowing the more advanced students to work at a faster pace.

-- A Diversity of Information – The internet has produced a wide array of varying ideas and students can locate reliable information on a variety of topics.
-The faculty member does need to incorporate a level of teaching students how to search and verify information to ensure its accuracy.
+- A Diversity of Information – The internet has produced a wide array of varying ideas, and students can locate reliable information on a variety of topics.
+The faculty member does need to incorporate a level of teaching students how to search and verify the information to ensure its accuracy.
 The amount of information available is diverse and only limited by the student’s thirst for knowledge.

 Disadvantages of Technology in Education

 What are the negative effects of technology on education?